-Jadranka Važanová is a member of the programs advisory committee of the Vilcek Foundation.
-In this capacity, Važanová works alongside other committee members to provide insight and perspectives on the foundation’s prizes programs and other initiatives.
+Jadranka Važanová is currently on the board of directors for the Vilcek Foundation and serves as a member of the programs advisory committee, where she works to provide insight and perspectives on the foundation’s prizes programs and other initiatives.

 An accomplished ethnomusicologist and music scholar, Važanová is a product development coordinator and supervising editor at the Répertoire International de Littérature Musicale (RILM), a nonprofit organization founded at the Graduate Center of CUNY in 1966 to document and preserve knowledge about all musical traditions, and to disseminate this knowledge worldwide via digital collections and advanced tools.
 RILM is an international collaboration based on the UNESCO model, accredited as an NGO to provide advisory services to UNESCO’s Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage.